nnamdichinonso/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task4: To display the last 10 lines of a file
 Task5: To display the first 10 lines of a file
 Task6: A script that displays the third line of a file
+Task7: A script that creates a  file containing a text